flux_open(3)¶

 and flux_clone()

-return a flux_t
+return a flux_t`

-handle on success.
+handle on

 - EINVAL